We, in a nutshell

 WHAT WE DO

-The Smart Electricity Systems team, acting as European Commission’s in-house consultant, performs independent scientific research and supports EU policy-making on transformations towards smarter electricity systems.
+We, as European Commission’s in-house science service, perform independent scientific research and support EU policy-making on transformations towards smarter and interoperable electricity systems.

 Our work revolves around four pillars: